astropy/specutils/docs/spectrum.rst

 Specutils always maintains a WCS object whether it is passed explicitly by the user, or is created dynamically by specutils itself.
-In the latter case, the user need not be aware that the WCS object is being used, and can interact with the :class:`~specutils.Spectrum1D` object as if it were only a simple data container.
+In the latter case, the user need not be aware that the WCS object is being used, and can interact with the :class:`~specutils.Spectrum` object as if it were only a simple data container.

 Currently, specutils understands two WCS formats: FITS WCS and GWCS.
 When a user